dev4press/debugpress/readme.txt

 * Plugin settings are available under WordPress 'Settings' panel

 == Frequently Asked Questions ==
-= How I can install this plugin? =
-If you are not sure about WordPress plugins installation, here is the quick information: [Plugin Installation](https://debug.press/documentation/plugin-installation/).

 = How can I enable WordPress Debug Mode? =
-To enable WordPress debug mode via `wp-config.php`, check out the article here: [WordPress Setup](https://debug.press/documentation/wordpress-setup/).
+To enable WordPress debug mode via `wp-config.php`, check out the article here: [WordPress Setup](https://www.dev4press.com/kb/article/debug-mode-wordpress-setup/).

 = How can I open Debugger popup? =
 If you have enabled debugger (for admin side and/or frontend), Debugger is activated via Bug button placed in the WordPress Toolbar or as a float button (depending on the settings).
 Since version 3.0, you can activate the button via keyboard shortcut, default combination is `ctrl+shift+u`, but it can be changed in the plugin settings.